 McCullers, Gattis lead Astros to 11-4 rout of White Sox

-McCullers (10-3) didn’t allow a hit until a single by Adam Engel with one out in the sixth, and gave up just three singles and one run.
-He kept the White Sox off balance with a flurry of curveballs to outdo his previous career best of 11 Ks.
+McCullers (10-3) didn’t allow a hit until a single by Adam Engel with one out in the sixth, and allowed just three singles and one run.
+He kept the White Sox off balance with a flurry of curveballs to outdo his previous career-best of 11 Ks.

 The Astros took a 1-0 lead in the third on an RBI single by Yuli Gurriel.
 Tim Federowicz hit a two-run double in the fourth to make it 3-0.

 After Engel’s single in the sixth, Yoan Moncada sent him to third with a single to right field.
 The White Sox cut the lead to 3-1 with a third straight single, this one by Yolmer Sanchez.
 After a quick visit to the mound, McCullers was able to limit the damage when Jose Abreu grounded into a double play.